FadySameh20/AR-Furniture-App/README.md

 - **Notifications**: Receive important updates and alerts.
 - **Caching**: Improve performance and offline access with cached data.

+### Feature Descriptions

+- **Introduction and Onboarding:** Provides a brief introductory guide when the app is first installed, helping users get started with the application.

+- **Account Management:**
+  - **Login:** Securely log in using email and password.
+  - **Register:** Create a new account by providing necessary details such as name, email, and address.
+  - **Profile Editing:** Update personal information including name, password, and contact details.

+- **Product Discovery:**
+  - **Browse Categories:** Explore different furniture categories to find products of interest.
+  - **Search and Filter:** Use search functionality and filters to find specific furniture items based on criteria like category, price range, and color.

+- **Product Details:**
+  - **View Furniture Details:** Access detailed information about products including images, descriptions, prices, and available colors.
+  - **Augmented Reality (AR) Visualization:** Visualize how furniture items will look in your space using AR technology.
+Scan your environment, place furniture items, and adjust their positioning.

+- **Favorites Management:**
+  - **Add to Favorites:** Save preferred items to a favorites list for easy access later.
+  - **View Favorites:** Access and manage your list of favorite items.

+- **Shopping Cart:**
+  - **Add to Cart:** Add desired furniture items to your shopping cart.
+  - **Modify Cart:** Change quantities or remove items from the cart.
+  - **View Cart Summary:** Review all items in the cart and see the total order value.

+- **Checkout Process:**
+  - **Enter Personal Information:** Provide necessary details for order fulfillment, including name, phone number, and address.
+  - **Order Confirmation:** Review order details and complete the purchase.

+- **Order Tracking:**
+  - **Track Orders:** Monitor the status of your orders from purchase to delivery.

+- **Notifications:**
+  - **Receive Updates:** Get notified about new offers, discounts, and order status changes.

 ## Setup Instructions

 ### Prerequisites